L-theory of $C^*$-algebras: Integral Baum--Connes and Farrell--Jones comparison

 Now, it was shown in \cite{Kranz} (and later and with different methods in \cite{BEL}) that the assembly map for $G$, the family $\Fin$ of finite subgroups of $G$, and the functor $\K^G$ is isomorphic to the Baum--Connes assembly map, and in \cite{Land} that for torsion-free groups, this assembly map has an interpretation as taking a Mishchenko--Fomenko index (this latter result was a folklore result known to the experts for a long time).

-In addition, the assembly map in topological K-theory is often performed using the complex group $C^*$-algebra rather than the real one, but see \cite{Schick} for a relation between the two. \end{Rmk}
+In addition, the assembly map in topological K-theory is often performed using the complex group $C^*$-algebra rather than the real one, but see \cite{Schick} for a relation between the two which says that there is a comparison square for the real and complex assembly maps, and that either of these two assembly maps is an isomorphism (in all degrees) if and only if the other is. \end{Rmk}

 The natural map $\k \to \L$ as functors on the category $\KK$ induces a natural transformation $\k^G \to \L\R^G$ as functors on the orbit category, see \cite{LN} for the details.
 Consequently, we obtain the following theorem, which is an integral analog of \cite[Theorem D]{LN}. \begin{Thm} The map $\tau \colon \k \to \L$ of \cref{Thm:existence+uniqueness-of-tau} induces the following commutative diagram.